 Sell Your Books, Not Your Soul: Book Marketing for the Rest of Us

-The self-study lessons will be released weekly, on a drip schedule.
 The course creation gurus I’ve been studying say I need to have a short enrollment window, and if you miss it, you’re out of luck until the next time registration opens.
 The idea is that the scarcity will encourage you to take action rather than waiting until a more convenient time.

 Note that self-study doesn’t mean you’re adrift without support.
 If you get stuck or have a question, you can always email me ([email protected]), and I’ll get back to you as soon as I can.